Egypt in World War II: The Abdeen Palace Incident

+Mohamed Naguib, a distinguished military officer and one of the future leaders of the Egyptian revolution of 1952, appealed to Farouk to resist the British, and pledged loyal officers to defend the palace.
 The incident was seen as a personal humiliation for Farouk, and a national humiliation for Egypt.
-Gamal Abdel Nasser, then a young military officer who would later lead the Revolution of 1952 with Mohamed Naguib, declared the incident a blatant violation of Egyptian sovereignty, and wrote: "I am ashamed that our army has not reacted against this attack", and wished for "calamity" to overtake the British.
+Gamal Abdel Nasser, then a young military officer who would later lead the Revolution of 1952 with Mohamed Naguib, declared the incident a blatant violation of Egyptian sovereignty, and wrote: "I am ashamed of our army's powerlessness".